-9 Other costs related to Exploration for and Evaluation of oil and natural gas resources
+9. Other costs related to exploration for and evaluation of oil and natural gas resources

-There were no costs related exploration activities that were expensed in the year ended September 30, 2011 (2010: \$345).
+There were no costs related to exploration activities that were expensed in the years ended 2012 September 30 and 2011 September 30.

-Assets and liabilities related to the exploration and evaluation of mineral resources other than those presented in Notes 6 and 7 above are as follows:
+Assets and liabilities related to the exploration for and evaluation of mineral resources other than those presented in Notes 6 and 7 above are as follows: